crolllab/wheat-blast/README.md

 Figure - Brazilian and Bangladesh wheat blast: We assessed phylogenetic relationships among Brazilian (n=32) and Bangladesh (n=4) blast strains using a Neighbor-Net.
 The dataset contained only SNPs reliably called in the transcriptomic sequences of the Bangladesh sample 12 and genotyped in at least 90% of all other strains.
 We retained 7411 informative SNPs.
 We performed the analysis using splitsTree version 4.14.2.
 Phylogenetic distances are uncorrected p distances.

-What are the genome sequence of the most closely related Brazilian wheat blast strains?
+What are the genome sequences of the most closely related Brazilian wheat blast strains?
 ------------------------------------
 One of the most closely related genomes is [available](http://s620715531.websitehome.co.uk/owb/?page_id=278) from Nick Talbot and Darren Soanes (Exeter University).
 This is strain PY0925 isolated in Perdizes (MG, Brazil) in 2009.